abbreviatedman/react-unit-01-intro-to-react/1b-props-state/04-state-lab/readme.md

 39. Save all your files and test in the browser.
 Now the remove buttons work to remove tasks.

-## Adding style to each task based on importance
+## Adding Style To Each Task Based On Importance

 40. In **/src/App.js** add this CSS file import code after the other imports